Head of the Research Group “Reorganizing Knowledge Practices”

 [Research] [Outreach] [Community] [Teaching] [Contact] [CV]

 Previously, I was a postdoctoral researcher at the University of Witten/Herdecke’s Reinhard Mohn Institute of Management.
 I was a visiting researcher at Cornell University’s Department for City and Regional Planning and at Columbia University’s Department of Sociology.
-I hold a PhD from Freie Universität Berlin, an M.Sc. from the University of St. Andrews and an B.A. from Fresenius University of Applied Sciences in Cologne.
+I hold a PhD from Freie Universität Berlin, a M.Sc. from the University of St. Andrews and a B.A. from Fresenius University of Applied Sciences in Cologne.
 I gained experience on the nexus of technology and organizing when working for a startup incubator and as a technology journalist.

 Organization theory; strategy-as-practice; science & technology studies; qualitative methods; transparency-accountability relations; algorithms; data; knowledge

 Data and Governance: How do city agencies cope with the expectation to become transparent by disclosing their data sets to the public?
 What role do activists, policy makers and entrepreneurs play in this configuration of new “open data” practices?
 In my dissertation project I studied how open data initiatives enrolled organizations and stakeholders in tenuous “politics of disclosure”, which eventually allowed organizations to both – protect their core mission and develop new and unexpected forms of collaboration with stakeholders.